paul007pl/MVP_Benchmark/registration/README.md

 ```

 ## License
-Our code is released under MIT License.
+Our code is released under Apache-2.0 License.

 ## Acknowledgement